 Once you’ve determined at what temperature to enjoy your sake, it’s time to serve it.
 Often, sake is served from an authentic porcelain flask into porcelain or ceramic cups or saucers.
 The flasks are known as tokkuri, while the cups are referred to as choko.
 Another receptacle to enjoy sake in is known as a maso, which is a small box also used to serve rice.

-One glass of sake is around 6 ounces, which is comparable to a smaller glass of wine.
+One glass of sake is around 175 millilitres, which is comparable to a smaller glass of wine.
 It’s customary to pour sake for your guests before pouring yourself a cup.

 As sake has gained in popularity around the world, many countries outside of Japan produce their own.
 The United States and China are large producers, while Taiwan, Thailand, and Vietnam also make their own sake.
 Australia and Brazil also produce sake.
 Norway is a rare European country that makes it.
 Imported bottles of sake tend to cost more than those made domestically.